TheCreeper/UselessLocker/useless/store/README.md

 [![go-store](https://godoc.org/github.com/TheCreeper/go-store?status.png)](http://godoc.org/github.com/TheCreeper/go-store)

-Package store attempts to open the currently running or specified executable as a zip file.
+Package store attempts to open the currently running or specified executable as a zip archive.
 It also provides a means to easily find and access files within the archive.

 ## Examples